-Hard skills – refers to the learning of marketable skills (such as carpentry, computer repair, restaurant work) that increase the employability of people wanting to get jobs.
+Hard skills – refers to the learning of marketable skills, such as carpentry, computer repair or restaurant work, that increase the employability of people wanting to get jobs.

 Harm Reduction – referrers to policies, programs and practices aimed at reducing the risks and negative effects associated with substance use and addictive behaviors for the individual, the community and society as a whole.

 HART (Homelessness Assets and Risk Tools) – a tool used to measure risk of homelessness.

 Heteronormative - The belief that heterosexuality is the ‘normal’ sexual orientation.
 Also refers to the belief that female and male gender roles are fixed.

 Heterosexism - A system of attitudes, biases, and discrimination in favour of opposite-sex sexuality and relationships, including the assumption that all people are heterosexual or that opposite-sex attractions and relationships are superior.